micmejia/bible-dump/NKJV/Ruth/Ruth 3.md

 ###### 1
-Then Naomi her mother-in-law said to her, "My daughter, shall I not seek security[^a] for you, that it may be well with you?
+Then Naomi her mother-in-law said to her, "My daughter, shall I not seek security for you, that it may be well with you?

 ###### 2
 Now Boaz, whose young women you were with, _is he_ not our relative?
 In fact, he is winnowing barley tonight at the threshing floor.